E-Peters-2205/comp110-worksheet-3/README.md

 ```
 User interacts with terminal
+User selects a value for letterAmount and a value for maxTries
-10 words with x amount of letters are displayed in a list
+10 words with letterAmount amount of letters are displayed in a list
-Loop 4 times:
+Loop until game ends:
    User selects a word
-   Terminal displays how many correct letters were in the word
+   Terminal displays "x correct letters"
    IF all letters correct:
       User wins
-   ELSE
+      END
+   ELIF NOT all letters correct AND User still has a try left:
+      User's next choice is between words that have x letters in the same place as their previous guess
+   ELSE:
+      User loses
+      END
 ```